gianwario/CADOCS/README.md

 The main elements of the repository are described below:

 - src: it contains the source code of the conversational agent;
-- resources: divided as follow:
-  - surveys:
+- resources: it contains the survey created to build the dataset for the NLU model

 ## Other Tools